 The likelihood and the impact of a risk can assist an organization in prioritizing risks when managing them.
-Usually, a high-impact risk that has maximum chances of happening must be treated as a high-priority risk.
+Usually, a high-impact risk that has the maximum chance of happening must be treated as a high-priority risk.

 6. Creating Disaster Recovery and Incident Management Plan

-Accidental removal of important data, accidental loss of IT assets, security breaches, or power outage are some of the examples of incidents in a data center.
+Accidental removal of important data, accidental loss of IT assets, security breaches, or power outages are some of examples of incidents in a data center.

 To prevent any serious damage to the IT assets, you need to create an effective and thorough incident response plan.
 Such a plan should clearly identify what needs to be done.